Top 5 2nd Quarter Trades of Sa - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Savior LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Sanctuary Wealth Management, L.L.C.’s top five trades of the quarter.

-During the quarter, Savior LLC bought 189,868 shares of ARCA:SPHQ for a total holding of 237,123.
-The trade had a 7.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $45.81.
+During the quarter, Sanctuary Wealth Management, L.L.C. bought 717,594 shares of BATS:JPST for a total holding of 742,470.
+The trade had a 44.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.08.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Savior LLC reduced their investment in ARCA:AGOX by 391,810 shares.
-The trade had a 7.08% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $21.96.
+The guru sold out of their 39,381-share investment in ARCA:IVV.
+Previously, the stock had a 19.67% weight in the equity portfolio.
+Shares traded for an average price of $411.02 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Adaptive Alpha Opportunities ETF has a price-earnings ratio of 14.48 and a price-book ratio of 2.39.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.43 and a price-book ratio of 3.54.

-Savior LLC reduced their investment in ARCA:AQGX by 366,951 shares.
-The trade had a 3.97% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $12.79.
+The guru sold out of their 67,668-share investment in NAS:QQQM.
+Previously, the stock had a 11.1% weight in the equity portfolio.
+Shares traded for an average price of $127.82 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, AI Quality Growth ETF has a price-earnings ratio of 27.81 and a price-book ratio of 7.13.
+In terms of valuation, Invesco NASDAQ 100 ETF has a price-earnings ratio of 21.92 and a price-book ratio of 5.90.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, ETCT EMQQ The Emerging Markets Internet and Ecommerce ETF has a price-earnings ratio of 13.91 and a price-book ratio of 2.77.
+In terms of valuation, Vanguard Mega Cap Growth ETF has a price-earnings ratio of 27.56 and a price-book ratio of 8.36.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.